igalic/blag/contents/articles/ops2dev/index.md

 This is the write-up of a talk first given a [DevOps London, 2017](https://www.devopsdays.org/events/2017-london/program/igor-galic/)

-You can find [my slides](https://blag.esotericsystems.at/igor/presents/ops2dev/), and a [video recording of talk](video) in the appropriate venues.
+Both [my slides](https://blag.esotericsystems.at/igor/presents/ops2dev/), and a [video recording of talk](https://www.youtube.com/watch?v=qhqw88oU6kE) are online, too.

 ## Abstract